 There has been a lot of illusion about how the spiritual awakening process just creates this concept of “bliss”, or incorrect illusions about how we simply become happier and healthier, in a state of bliss as a result of the process.
 This is untrue, as what lies dormant within us are things we have difficulty reconciling or are rejecting for a reason.

 For example, it was probably my tenth year of meditation that I first came upon the “Destroyer” energy (in the Spiritual Awakening Guide) and the aspects of myself that wanted my destruction, or to no longer be alive.
 Coming across our inner serial killer, our inner pedophile, our inner (insert something horrific here) and all of our shadow parts is a hard task, and they come up long beyond the time of simply responding to outer chaos and the sort of blind “sleeper” state of simple reactivity to the outer world.
-Having compassion for those aspects is key, and these parts of us arise for healing.
+Having compassion for those aspects is key, and knowing that these parts of us arise for healing.
 However, we may still be reactive to them or lack the tools to deal with these aspects of ourselves.

 The other difficulty is that there is bliss in the awakening process, there are flows, and waves, and heightened states that allow for an understanding of freedom.
-This can result in despair, despondency as they “flicker” (or you come out of them), and it is a hard thing to describe to people that you develop (or become aware, rather) of emotional complexity in the awakening process.
+This can result in despair, despondency as they “flicker” (or you come out of them), and it is a hard thing to describe to people that you develop (or become aware of, rather) emotional complexity in the awakening process.
 Basically, you can be both in a state of bliss and depression simultaneously.
 You can be in pain and experience great stillness.
 You can be deeply grieving, feel joy, sadness, and love simultaneously.
 This is emotional intelligence at its most finely tuned.

 There is also the difficulty of the awakening process happening to someone that is already considerably fractured and unstable.
 If we picture ourselves as a mirror (with a gleaming, whole surface as being “enlightenment”… which is much rarer than popular culture espouses… and most of us having cracks and chips and severe trauma or biological/physical and etheric issues of the mind creating fractures or portions missing) the awakening process may happen to someone who has a few cracks, and can see through the process reasonably intact.